-Avella-Bagur's paintings depict unique human floating souls fighting to integrate mass producted idealized post-human bodies.
+Avella Bagur's paintings depict unique human floating souls fighting to integrate or survive into mass producted idealized post-human bodies.
 These seductive, yet haunting works create an uncanny backdrop for a Japanese Butoh dance performance.
 The mutating subjects of Avella-Bagur's paintings are further activated by the erratic convulsions of Butoh dance, and vice-versa.
 Both painting and dance engage in a dynamic interdisciplinary conversation, forming a feed-back loop between the two.

-The first dance performance will be related to the pexhibited portraits.
-The second one will focus more on the largest painting of the show entitled Face FS82 Pregnant Woman and Man ininspired by Eve, the Serpent and Death by Hans Baldung Grien.
+The first dance performance will be inspired by the exhibited portraits.
+The second one will focus more on the largest painting of the show entitled Face FS82 Pregnant Woman and Man inspired by Eve, the Serpent and Death by Hans Baldung Grien.